 And it just may help you fall asleep and stay that way.

 54. Horseradish: Anyone with a case of congestion knows that a dose of horseradish can instantly help.

 However, you can also apply it to acne and melasma for a natural remedy.

-The stimulation of hydrochloric acid it stimulates can help improve digestion and reduce gas.
+The stimulation of hydrochloric acid can help improve digestion and reduce gas.